 They just won’t.2

-Yet, some people are absolutely convinced that if they hand over their phone number, all of a sudden Google is going to do exactly that, and probably more evil things they can’t even think of.
+Some people are convinced that if they hand over their phone number, all of a sudden Google is going to do exactly that and probably more evil things they can’t even think of.

 They fear Google more than they fear losing their account.

-It’s frustrating, because many systems, such as Google’s own two-factor authentication, can use non-SMS-capable phone lines to provide a code at recovery time via automated voice.
+It’s frustrating because many systems (such as Google’s two-factor authentication) use non-SMS-capable phone lines to provide a code at recovery time via automated voice.
 Why this is not currently available for alternate account verification, I have no idea.

-They could also do a better job explaining their reasons for asking for a number in the first place, and how and when that number would be used.
+They could also do a better job explaining why they ask for a number in the first place, including how and when that number would be used.

-I keep saying “when, not if” you run into account access problems, because it happens to all of us, for a variety of reasons.
+I keep saying “when, not if” you run into account access problems because it happens to all of us for a variety of reasons.
 It’s just a matter of time.
-Without alternate access information, you stand a real chance of losing your account forever.
+Without alternate access information, you stand a chance of losing your account forever.